twotwentyseven/codex-frontend-docs/Bookings.md

 | type | Whether to show upcoming bookings or previous bookings | `String` | 'upcoming' | Either 'upcoming' or 'previous' |
 | hideIfNoResults | Hide this component if there are no results to show | `Boolean` | `false` | - |

+Also see [common props](./shared/CommonProps.md) for descriptions of other available props.

 ## Slots